niqbal996/triton_client/README.md

 ```
 You can use `--gpus all` option to allocate all the available gpus to the Triton server.
 Once the triton server is up, you should see the available
 models that we can use as arguments to the client.
 For example in the following image:![image](./docs/images/model_repo_ready.png),

 we have three models named `YOLOv4`, `YOLOv5` and `YOLOv5n` ready at the server.
 We can pass these model names as arguments to the `main.py` for inference.
 ## Performing remote inference with Client

 Before you send sensor data to the Triton server, you need to select the following in `./data/client_parameter.yaml` file:

 1. ROS topic you want to subscribe from sensor input e.g. `sub_topic: '/camera/color/image_raw'`
-2. ROS topic you want to publish as results e.g. `pub_topic: '/camera/color/detection'`
+2. ROS topic you want to publish as inference results e.g. `pub_topic: '/camera/color/detection'`
 3. IP address of the triton server or localhost if running locally e.g. `grpc_channel: '10.249.3.13:8001'`

 You can select the model, you want to use for your inference and run the following command: